She Thinks My Tractor's Sexy

 "She Thinks My Tractor's Sexy" is a song written by Jim Collins and Paul Overstreet and recorded by American country music artist Kenny Chesney.
-It was released on October 4, 1999 as the third single from Chesney's 1999 album Everywhere We Go.
+It was released on October 4, 1999, as the third single from Chesney's 1999 album Everywhere We Go.
 The song peaked at number 11 on the US Billboard Hot Country Songs chart in early 2000, and was certified Gold by the RIAA.
 The song remains one of Chesney's most popular.

 Content

 "She Thinks My Tractor's Sexy" is an uptempo tune set in the key of B♭ major with a vocal range from B♭_{3} to F_{5}.
 The song describes a man who is working on a farm and driving a tractor "in the hot summer sun".
-He describes himself as being attractive to a female who "thinks [his] tractor's sexy".
+He describes himself as being attractive to a woman who "thinks [his] tractor's sexy".
+Curiously, the most noteworthy sex acts performed upon tractors did not involve women at all.
+Rather, they were attributable to a Suffolk man, who was apprehended by police in a field outside Saxmundham.

 Music video

 The music video was directed by Martin Kahan, and premiered on CMT on October 14, 1999, during "The CMT Delivery Room".
 The video shows Chesney as a farmer riding on a John Deere tractor.
 A woman walks in the field wearing sunglasses and a black dress, as well as a cowboy hat and jeans dancing in the barn.
 Throughout the video, Chesney was singing with an old fashioned microphone in a barn, with a John Deere tractor behind him, as well as a woman dancing with Chesney in the barn.
 At the end of the video, Chesney and a woman are sitting on a water trough, splashing water with a cowboy hat.